 Need a community leader?

 During my time in graduate school, I continually engaged with the surrounding community, volunteering as a mentor for incoming PhD students and taking an active role in outreach within and outside of my academic department.
 In my second year of graduate school, I organized a department service project at the Bloomington Community Orchard.
 Following this, I was nominated for and elected to the Graduate Student Advisory Council, where I served for two years, organizing our annual interdisciplinary conference and liaising between the interests of graduate students, the English department, and the administration.

 Need a professional with a media and design background?

-I lend my creative intuition and expertise to a position with the Medieval Studies Institute of Indiana University, designing PR materials for the organization and curating their web and social media presence.
+I lent my creative intuition and expertise to a position with the Medieval Studies Institute of Indiana University, designing PR materials for the organization and curating their web and social media presence.
 See examples of my work here.
 Prior to attending graduate school, I applied my resourceful approach to critical thinking and problem solving to several IT and marketing internships.
 I created pamphlets on sustainable building for an engineering firm, and designed PR material and web content for a marketing start-up that specializes in private medical and dental practices.

 Need an instructor with language and grammar expertise?